 - Counseling sessions with each of you and your child separately to re-establish the parent-child connection

-- Counseling sessions between you and your ex-spouse where you can work through feelings of grief and transitioning to a co-parenting relationship
+- Counseling sessions between you and your ex-spouse where you can work through feelings of grief and transition to a co-parenting relationship

 Child Counseling After Divorce

 At this point, the divorce is final, but your relationship with your ex is far from over.
 At this stage, you and your ex are learning to become co-parents.
-You might choose to continue counseling after a divorce to help your child adjust to their “new normal”.
+You might continue counseling after a divorce to help your child adjust to their “new normal.”
 The challenges of having divorced parents can impact their social lives, academics, and their self-identity.
-A family counselor can offer a communication outlet and emotional support for your child.
+A family counselor can offer your child a communication outlet and emotional support.
 A counselor can play an essential role in helping your child:

 - Deal with the trials of having two parents in separate homes

 - Work to improve communication patterns for proper expression.